Robert B. Parker: Series continuations

 After Parker died, his family, together with Parker's publishers, chose to continue the Jesse Stone, Spenser, and Virgil Cole and Everett Hitch series.

-Ace Atkins was selected to continue the Spenser novels.
 The book Parker was working on at the time of his death was completed by his literary agent Helen Bran.

+Ace Atkins was selected to continue the Spenser novels following Parker's death.
+The Boston Globe wrote that while some people might have "viewed the move as unseemly, those people didn't know Robert B. Parker, a man who, when asked how his books would be viewed in 50 years, replied: 'Don't know, don't care.'
+He was proud of his work, but he mainly saw writing as a means of providing a comfortable life for his family."
+Atkins wrote 10 novels from the series from 2012 to 2022.
+Mike Lupica wrote three more from 2023 to 2025.

-Eleven Jesse Stone novels have been published since Parker's death.
+Fourteen Jesse Stone novels have been published since Parker's death.
 The first three were by Parker's longtime friend and collaborator, Michael Brandman, and the next six by Reed Farrel Coleman.
-Mike Lupica wrote the 10th in 2020 and eleventh in 2021.
+Mike Lupica wrote three more from 2020 to 2022.
+Christopher Farnsworth continued the series with two more books in 2025 and 2026.

 Parker's Virgil Cole and Everett Hitch series was continued by actor and screenwriter Robert Knott.

 The Sunny Randall series continued with Blood Feud (November 27, 2018), Grudge Match (May 4, 2020), Payback (2021), and Revenge Tour (2022).
 The books were written by Parker's friend, sports journalist Mike Lupica.
 The eleventh and twelfth books in the Sunny Randall series, Bad Influence and Buzzkill, were written by Alison Gaylin and published in 2023 and 2024.